po-drik/dynatrace_webhook/README.md

 **Custom Payload** In here you define the JSON format that is going to be sent to the custom webhook.
 Since this sample is for educational purpouses, we only need `State, ProblemID and PID` and the webhook will poll the problem details when receiving a message.

-Here is the format so you can copy&paste it:
+Here is the minimal format so you can copy&paste it:

 	{
 	"State":"{State}",
 	"ProblemID":"{ProblemID}",
 	"PID":"{PID}"
+	}

+Here is the complete format for a production environment:

+	{
+	"ProblemID":"{ProblemID}",
+	"PID": "{PID}",
+	"State":"{State}",
+	"ProblemSeverity": "{ProblemSeverity}",
+	"ImpactedEntityNames": "{ImpactedEntityNames}",
+	"ImpactedEntities": {ImpactedEntities},
+	"ProblemImpact": "{ProblemImpact}",
+	"ProblemTitle": "{ProblemTitle}",
+	"ProblemURL": "{ProblemURL}",
+	"Tags": "{Tags}",
+	"ProblemDetailsJSONv2": {ProblemDetailsJSONv2}
 	}

 After you have entered the parameters where the webhook is running, click on send notification to send a test message to the webhook.
 You should see an integration test successful message.